On this page

 PFAS (per- and poly-fluoroalkyl substances) are a group of manufactured chemicals that have been widely used in industrial and consumer products since the 1950s.

 PFAS are emerging contaminants that can persist for a long time in humans and in the environment.
 They are commonly found in and around populated areas throughout Australia and internationally.
+There is far more PFAS found in other products compared to water supplies, such as in non-stick pans, sunscreen, raincoats and makeup.

 To ensure the safety of drinking water and provide a basis for determining its quality across Australia, the National Health and Medical Research Council (NHMRC) has developed the Australian Drinking Water Guidelines (ADWG).
 Water utilities routinely conduct a range of tests to ensure drinking water quality complies with these guidelines.